Explore Switzerland

 Switzerland Travel Guide

-In November the country's ski resorts begin opening, and visitors pour in throughout the Christmas season and until the snow begins to melt with the onset of spring.
+In November the country's ski resorts begin opening, and visitors pour in throughout the Christmas season and the crowds do not abate until the snow begins to melt with the onset of spring.
 With the highest pistes in Europe, Switzerland's ski runs offer reliable snow and breathtaking views.
 Most resorts also have plenty to do for those not so keen on skiing, making Switzerland the perfect destination for a winter fantasy of log fires, fondues and glistening snow.

 Switzerland's cities are pristine and beautifully laid out with famous Swiss precision.
-Zurich is widely held to be the intellectual and artistic centre of the country, sporting incredible architecture and more than a thousand fountains, with many museums and galleries.
+Zurich is widely regarded as the intellectual and artistic centre of the country, sporting incredible architecture and more than a thousand fountains, with many museums and galleries to boot.
 Geneva is the principal city for the international community, and is home to hundreds of world organisations.
 Its setting on the shores of Lake Geneva gives it a romantic atmosphere, and the city has an exciting, if rather expensive, nightlife.

-Travellers must have all documents necessary for their next destination and passports must be valid at least three months beyond period of stay if a visa is required.
 The borderless region known as the Schengen area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and as of December 2008, Switzerland.
 All these countries issue a standard Schengen visa that has a multiple entry option that allows the holder to travel freely within the borders of all.
+It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+Immigration officials often apply different rules to those stated by travel agents and official sources.

 Fraumünster Church

 Of the church spires that characterise Zurich's skyline, the thin blue spire of Fraumünster is the most graceful.
 Overlooking the historic old square of Münsterhof, the former pig market, the church was founded in 853 and its convent inhabited by German noblewomen until the 13th century.
-Important architectural features include the Romanesque choir and the enormous elaborate organ, but its chief attractions are the five beautiful stained glass windows designed by the 83-year-old Marc Chagall in 1970.
+Important architectural features include the Romanesque choir and the enormous elaborate organ, but its chief attractions are the five beautiful stained-glass windows designed by Marc Chagall in 1970.

 Swiss National Museum